A Multiobjective Optimization Framework for Irrigation Water Allocation: Multiobjective Optimization Problems

 \textbf{\em The weighted-constraint approach ($P_w^k$)\em\,:} For a positive weights we define

 Let $w \in W$, $f_1$ in \eqref{revobj}, and $f_2$ in \eqref{envobj}, and we therefore define two scalar problems as

 and

 In Section \ref{NuExp}, net profit and environmental deficiency are optimized separately, and the results highlight the trade-off between these two objectives.
-In Case Study \ref{ex2}, we solve the two-objective optimisation problem defined in \eqref{eqmathemodel3}.
+In Case Study \ref{ex2}, we solve the two objective optimisation problem defined in \eqref{eqmathemodel3}.

 \begin{casestudy} In this analysis, we use the input parameters from Case Study \ref{ex1} to solve the multiobjective optimization problem defined in Model 3.
-Because it is a large-scale problem, different approaches are applied, including the 'gamultiobj' and 'paretosearch' solvers in the MATLAB environment, while the weighted-constraint method is employed to approximate the Pareto front. \end{casestudy}
+Because it is a large scale problem, different approaches are applied, including the 'gamultiobj' and 'paretosearch' solvers in the MATLAB environment, while the weighted-constraint method is employed to approximate the Pareto front. \end{casestudy}

-We solve the problem described in \eqref{eqmathemodel3} using the `gamultiobj` solver, increasing the population size up to $500$.
-The lower bounds are set as the minimum area for $X_c$ and zero for environmental flow, while the upper bounds are set at $5,000$ ha for $X_c$ and $300$ GL for environmental flow.
+We solve the problem described in \eqref{eqmathemodel3} using the `gamultiobj' solver, increasing the population size up to $500$.
+The lower bounds are set as the minimum area for $X_c$ and zero for environmental flow, while the upper bounds are set at $5,000$ ha for $X_c$, (The per-crop upper bound is implemented as it ensures realistic crop distribution while preventing extreme monocropping and preserving comparability with the benchmark framework) and $300$ GL for environmental flow.
 The Pareto front obtained with this algorithm is shown in Figure~\ref{multiexample}(a), and the computation time along with the total number of Pareto points is reported in Table \ref{tablemop}.

-We now solve the problem defined in \eqref{eqmathemodel3} using the `paretosearch` solver, with the population size increased to 500.
+We now solve the problem defined in \eqref{eqmathemodel3} using the `paretosearch' solver, with the population size increased to 500.
 The same lower and upper bounds are considered for $X_c$ and environmental flow values.
 The Pareto front approximated by this algorithm is shown in Figure~\ref{multiexample}(b), while the computation time and the total number of Pareto points are reported in Table \ref{tablemop}.